-Alex Ehredt is a skilled saxophone performer and teacher with extensive experience teaching students at all levels, from beginners through university level.
+Dr. Alex Ehredt is a skilled saxophone performer and teacher with extensive experience teaching students at all levels, from beginners through university level.
 He has also published fifteen compositions for a variety of solo instruments and ensembles including solo saxophone, solo trombone, saxophone quartet, wind ensemble, and orchestra.
 His compositions have received numerous awards including selection and participation in the Composers Workshop at the International Trombone Festival, where his work was featured among a group of select global artists, and most recently, selected as a recipient of the 2021 James E. Croft Grant for his Concerto for Alto Saxophone and Wind Ensemble.

-As Alex has continued to develop his musical talent and advance his professional career in music, he also places high priority on sharing that legacy with the next generation of musicians.
+As Alex has continues to develop his musical talent and advance his professional career in music, he also places high priority on sharing that legacy with the next generation of musicians.

 “I wanted to teach because of the amazing teachers and mentors that have helped me throughout my career,” said Alex.
 “If it was not for my first private saxophone teacher, Bill Garton, I would never have grown as a musician to the point of being able to attend college as a music major.
 It has always been my goal to pass his legacy along to my students and help them achieve their musical goals.” – Alex